 How Much is Enough?

 The recommended dietary allowance (RDA) for protein is depends on your age and gender.
 Adult women need approximately 46 g of protein per day, and adult men need approximately 56 g per day.
 And, since it’s recommended that we get 0.8 g of protein per kilogram of body weight, you can calculate the specific amount of protein that you as an individual need each day.
 Just weigh yourself on an accurate scale at the beginning of the day with an empty bladder, convert your weight from pounds to kilograms by dividing your weight by 2.2 (sincere there are 2.2 lbs per 1 kg), then multiply that amount by 0.8.
 For example, I weigh 120lbs, and this divided by 2.2 equals 54.5 kg, multiplied by 0.8 gives me 43.6.
 Thus, I need about 44 g of protein each day.
 I can then compare my RDA number with the amount of protein in grams that I eat in a typical day’s diet, to see if I’m meeting the RDA for protein.
-To determine how much protein is in the food, I need to read labels or look to a database of nutrients provided by the U.S. Department of Agriculture.
+To determine how much protein is in the food, I need to read labels.
+Alternatively, the U.S. Department of Agriculture (USDA) shares data containing information about food including nutrient profiles.
+Simply go to FoodData Central to search foods.

 • 1/4 cup of almonds has approximately 7.4 grams of protein